vuestorefront/vue-storefront/packages/core/docs/commercetools/configuration.md

 # Configuration

-Commercetools configuration is located in two places:
+The commercetools configuration is located in two places:

 - nuxt.config.js is a place where you're configuring properties related only to the frontend part of your application.

-- middleware.config.js is a place where you're configuring the Commercetools SDK, Apollo, and extensions.
+- middleware.config.js is a place where you're configuring the commercetools SDK, Apollo, and extensions.
 You will put there API keys, integration configurations, custom GraphQL queries, and new API endpoints.

-## Nuxt Commercetools configuration
+## Nuxt commercetools configuration

 ```js
 // nuxt.config.js